kjaffel/TTbarCalib/README.md

 After matching = cross-section after matching but before filter.
 Filter efficiency = efficiency of any filter.
 After filter = final cross-section.
 ### Filter Efficiencies
-You can use the script from the twiki https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideSubgroupMC#Measure_filter_efficiencies_and
+You can use the script from the twiki:

-OR
+'''
+https://twiki.cern.ch/twiki/bin/view/CMSPublic/SWGuideSubgroupMC#Measure_filter_efficiencies_and
+'''

-Just find your sample on McM e.g. https://cms-pdmv.cern.ch/mcm/public/restapi/requests/get_test/B2G-RunIIFall17DRPremix-00045
+or just find your sample on McM e.g.
+'''
+https://cms-pdmv.cern.ch/mcm/public/restapi/requests/get_test/B2G-RunIIFall17DRPremix-00045
+'''

-The find the associated wmLHEGS in the chain (I think you basically need the LHE fragments): https://cms-pdmv.cern.ch/mcm/public/restapi/requests/get_test/B2G-RunIIFall17wmLHEGS-00071
+To find the associated wmLHEGS in the chain (you basically need the LHE fragments):
+'''
+https://cms-pdmv.cern.ch/mcm/public/restapi/requests/get_test/B2G-RunIIFall17wmLHEGS-00071
+'''
 Click on the circle with the tick on it to get the test command.
 Copy and paste into a shell script and this should run.
 In the output look for the string "GenXsecAnalyzer".
-Below this you have a detailed logging of the needed quantities.

-##Creation of Ntuples
+## Creation of Ntuples Using the BTagAnalyzer
 ###Installation
 See base installation here https://twiki.cern.ch/twiki/bin/viewauth/CMS/BTagAnalyzer
 # ##Producing the trees locally
 Change into 'RecoBTag/PerformanceMeasurements/test/'.
 Then one can run:
 ```